Highlights. If current global online shopping trends continue, e-commerce will be worth $8.91 trillion by 2030.

 Projections indicate that online sales growth from 2025 to 2030 will exceed average currency inflation.

-• Projections indicate that mobile online purchases as a percentage of e-commerce sales will increase 16.0% or an average annual rate of 3.02% from 2025 to 2030.
+• Projections indicate that mobile online purchases as a percentage of e-commerce sales will increase 16.0%, or at an average annual rate of 3.02%, from 2025 to 2030.

-Line Graph: Adjusted (for inflation) Annual eCommerce Sales Growth, global and domestic, from 2020 to 2024 with projections to 2030 according to the International Monetary Fund, U.S. Census Bureau, & Statista
+Line Graph: Annual eCommerce Share of Retail Sales, global and domestic, from 2020 to 2025 with projections to 2030 according to the U.S. Census Bureau, Statista, and eMarketer

 eCommerce Shopping Trends